 Data destruction is an expensive undertaking, making sense to avoid doing it on a piecemeal basis.
 This means that companies have to securely store the drives, which they usually leave in the computer.
 Somewhere in the building, a closet or storage room is serving as a computer burial ground.

 Unfortunately, this is neither safe nor compliant with federal regulations for destroying data covered under these rules.

 Network Computer Pros makes it a no-brainer for you, and we also make it free.

 It’s part of our flat-fee service.
 We’ll collect and store all of the discarded hard drives that we replace.
 These drives are securely stockpiled, never leaving our possession, until we bring in a professional data destruction company to render the hardware into literal shreds.
 The rest of the computer pieces are sent away to be recycled.

-This is an expensive and time consuming process; the most recent session pictured here took nine hours to render over 1,300 hard drives into a destructed state that’s acceptable under compliance regulations.
+This is an expensive and time-consuming process; the most recent session pictured here took nine hours to render over 1,300 hard drives into a destructed state that’s acceptable under compliance regulations.

 Best of all for our clients, it’s simply part of our flat-fee services.
-It’s standard operating procedure.
+It’s a standard operating procedure.
 How does your IT management service handle it?